 It is a function that uses information and interaction to inform and motivate employees.

 Employee engagement is a reaction

 It is the outcome you get as a result of investing time, money and strategy into communicating with employees.

 It’s also important to recognise that employee engagement is affected by issues that sit outside the internal communication remit.
 Salary, training, recruitment and cultural policies will have a crucial part to play in the overall levels of employee engagement across the company.
 However, the key requirements highlighted by the pandemic remain firmly within the remit of internal communication.
 Those actions of informing and interacting with employees will form the basis of any post-pandemic internal communications strategy.

 Some definitions of internal communication

 So, what is internal communication?
 We have an abundance of internal communications definitions to explore.
+When you’re looking to define internal communication, it’s clear there are many options to choose from.
 Some are very simplistic in their approach; others attempt to encapsulate every element of the internal communication function.
 Let’s take a look at some of the options:

 “The sharing of information within an organization for business purposes.”

 “The function responsible for effective communications among participants within an organization.”